Computing the $F$-pure Threshold of Flag Varieties: Generalized Flag Varieties

-\begin{remark} With this approach, one can redo the computations of $\fpt(R_d)$ for the corresponding minuscule weights (as in Examples \ref{ex: type A} and \ref{ex: type B}).
-Using the descriptions of the exceptional type root systems provided above, the same method allows one to compute $\fpt(R_d)$ where $R_d$ is the coordinate ring of an exceptional type Grassmannian under the Pl\"{u}cker embedding (note that $R_d$ is not necessarily an ASL).
-Below is a complete list of of their values:
+\begin{remark} With this approach, one can redo the computations of $\fpt(R_{\varpi_d})$ for the corresponding minuscule weights (as in Examples \ref{ex: type A}, \ref{ex: type B}) and obtain the values in Table \ref{table: minuscule} without the use of principal chains.
+Using the descriptions of the exceptional type root systems provided above, the same method allows one to compute $\fpt(R_{\varpi_d})$ where $R_{\varpi_d}$ is the coordinate ring of an exceptional type Grassmannian under the Pl\"{u}cker embedding, over an $F$-finite field of characteristic $p$ (note that $R_{\varpi_d}$ is not necessarily an ASL).
+Below is a complete list of their values:

 \end{remark}